zwiebert/tronferno-mcu/README.md

 RF receiver is optional and you may only ever need it to sniff the ID of your original central unit once.
 If you want to keep it connected, don't use an inferior super-regeneration receiver.
 It can block the frequency by transmitting noise occasionally.
 If you want to leave the receiver connected, use a super-heterodyne receiver like the RXB6.

+### How to flash the ESP8266 from binary images
+   * go to the separate github repository zwiebert/tronferno-mcu-flash

 ### How to build on Linux or Windows and flash to ESP-8266

 * Prepare Hardware: